sapinspys/Sprint-Challenge-RDBMS/README.md

 ### Tasks

 - [X] Build the database and tables using knex migrations. **Seeding is not needed**.
-- [ ] Build the API with the following endpoints:
+- [X] Build the API with the following endpoints:

+  - [X] GET for projects.
-  - [ ] POST for adding projects.
+  - [X] POST for adding projects.
   - [ ] POST for adding actions.
   - [ ] GET for retrieving a `project` by its `id` that returns an object with the following structure: